Lawyer of Greater Boston

-There are many reasons why a person charged with OUI should take the charge very seriously.
-For starters, you risk losing your driver’s license, sometimes for a very long time.
-We often take for granted how much we rely on our license to drive, and it is crucial for anyone charged with OUI to do all they can to minimize the risk of suspension.
+There are many reasons why a person charged with OUI should hire the best criminal defense representation.
+For starters, a conviction always results in suspension of the defendant’s driver’s license, sometimes for a very long time.
+All of us take for granted how much we rely on our license to drive, and it is crucial for anyone charged with OUI to do all they can to reduce their risk of suspension.
+Further, an experienced lawyer can often assist you in securing the minimum possible suspension period, and even help you obtain a hardship license so that you can still drive to and from work, school, or your medical provider during the suspension period.

-Oftentimes, an OUI charge is accompanied by additional charges such as negligent operation of a motor vehicle, leaving the scene of an accident, or a civil marked lanes violation, all of which have their own issues and potential consequences.
-Your lawyer needs to know how to defend you in every aspect of your OUI case.
+Oftentimes, an OUI charge is accompanied by additional charges such as negligent operation of a motor vehicle, leaving the scene of an accident, or a civil marked lanes violation, all of which have their own potential consequences.
+Your drunk driving defense lawyer needs to know how to defend you in every aspect of your case.